-Southeastern Baptist Theological Seminary was formed on May 19, 1950, by a vote of the Southern Baptist Convention meeting in Chicago.
-To house the seminary, the convention purchased the campus of Wake Forest College in Wake Forest, N.C., recognized then and now as one of the most beautiful campuses in the southeastern United States.
+Southeastern Baptist Theological Seminary was formed on May 19, 1950 by a vote of the Southern Baptist Convention meeting in Chicago.
+To house the Seminary, the Convention purchased the campus of Wake Forest College in Wake Forest, N.C., recognized then and now as one of the most beautiful campuses in the southeastern United States.
 The campus also claimed a Baptist heritage.
 The property was originally obtained in 1832 by Baptists of North Carolina in order to build a college for educating ministers.

-Trustees elected by the convention secured a charter and adopted the Abstract of Principles as the seminary's Articles of Faith.
+Trustees elected by the Convention secured a charter and adopted the Abstract of Principles as the Seminary's Articles of Faith.
 Next they elected the first president, Sydnor L. Stealey.

 Southeastern began classes in the fall of 1951.
-At first, Southeastern offered only a basic theological program leading to a bachelor of divinity degree.
-In 1956, when Wake Forest College finally moved to its new location in Winston-Salem, N.C., Southeastern inherited the rest of the Wake Forest campus.
-The number of faculty members and students grew, and plans to remodel and renovate buildings were initiated.
+At first, Southeastern offered only a basic theological program leading to a Bachelor of Divinity degree.
+In 1956, when Wake Forest College finally moved to its current location in Winston-Salem, N.C., Southeastern inherited the rest of the Wake Forest College campus.
+The number of faculty members and students grew and plans to remodel and renovate buildings were initiated.